prometheus-operator/runbooks/content/runbooks/kubernetes/KubeAPIDown.md

 Some apps will work as is but it will be not possible to control resources in the cluster.

-Services using Kubernetes API directly will probably fail to work.
+Services using Kubernetes API directly will start to behave erratically.

 ## Diagnosis